microsoft/PartsUnlimited/docs/Accelerator.md

 In a e-commerce scenario we want to provide the flexibility for the users of our application to be able to upload custom content and have the application handle it in a way which will not significantly increase hosting costs or cause any end user performance degradation.

-We will look at ways in which we can store these images and have these content provided through an external source.
-We will capture thumbnails and image metadata generation using Vision API and ways in which to handle updated content.
+We will look at ways in which we can upload and store images and have this content provided through an external source.
+We will capture thumbnails and generate image metadata using Microsoft's Computer Vision APIs and cover ways in which to handle updated content.

 ###Flow###

-1. Read time : Pushing content into CDN
+1. Creating content
-	1. Not hosting images on site, getting load of and into CDN.
+	1. Demonstrate storing images outside of our application - stored in Azure blob storage
+		* ***Q*** Quick demonstration, or call out quick start guide for blob storage?
+		* ***Q*** Call out benefits of blob storage over traditional storage
+			* Cheap data storage costs
+			* Simplified integration with Queues and WebJobs for time consuming out-of-process image manipulation
+			* Simplified integration with CDN
+	2. Remove content serving responsibility from our application and onto the Azure Content Delivery Network (CDN)
+		* Improve performance and user experience for end users located farther from content source
+		* Removing potential high load from, and improving scalability of our application web server, in particular when multiple HTTP requests are required to serve content heavy pages
-	2. Cache busting with deployments - version number query string
+	3. Cache busting with deployments - version number query string
-	3. Cache busting with user updated content.
+	4. Cache busting with user updated content.
-1. Update time
+1. Updating content
 	1. Admin updating images
-		1. Vision API / project oxford
+		1. Microsoft's Computer Vision APIs (Project Oxford)
 			1. - Store image meta data for searching ?
 Tie into DOC DB colour search ?
 			2. Thumbnail generation (CDN charged by MB, keeping costs down)
 		2. Meta data storage in doc db for searching (colours)